mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 TODO(mtlynch): Show screenshot of buried change

 Developers also tend to mix changes inappropriately while refactoring.
-I love it when my teammates refactor code to make it easier to understand and maintain, but I hate when they refactor code *while* changing its behavior.
+I love it when my teammates refactor code, but I hate when they mix it in with changes to the code's behavior.

 TODO(mtlynch): Screenshot of a function changing behavior and being refactored at the same time.
 First screenshot shows everything changing at once, second screenshot shows refactoring in one step followed by behavior change in second.

-If a piece of code requires refactoring *and* behavioral changes, this should happen in two to three changelists:
+If a piece of code requires refactoring *and* behavioral changes, it should happen in two to three changelists:

 1. Add tests to exercise the existing behavior (if they're not already there).
 1. Refactor the production code while holding the test code constant.